 MHE Calls on EU Leaders to Strengthen Dimension of Disability Policies

-Outline: Mental Health Europe calls on EU leaders to adopt a poverty target and to mainstream disability in the EU 2020 Strategy.
+Synopsis: Mental Health Europe calls on EU leaders to adopt a poverty target and to mainstream disability in the EU 2020 Strategy.
+Mental Health Europe calls on EU leaders to adopt a poverty target and to strengthen the dimension of disability policies in the EU 2020 Strategy.

 Main DigestMental Health Europe calls on EU leaders to adopt a poverty target and to strengthen the dimension of disability policies in the EU 2020 Strategy.